percona/k8spg-docs/docs/TLS.md

 * the Operator can generate certificates automatically at cluster creation time,
 * you can also generate certificates manually.

-You can also use pre-generated certificates available in the `deploy/ssl-secrets.yaml` file for test purposes, but we strongly recommend **avoiding their usage on any production system**!

 The following subsections explain how to configure TLS security with the Operator yourself, as well as how to temporarily disable it if needed.